 The Fourth International Congress on Biophysics, ole of the world's fastest growing sciences, opened in Moscow on Monday.

-The Fourth International Congress on Biophysics, ole of the world's fastest growing sciences, opened in Moscow on Monday.
+Background: The Fourth International Congress on Biophysics, ole of the world's fastest growing sciences, opened in Moscow on Monday.
 Over 2,500 scientists from more than 40 countries are taking part in the eight-day session.

 Biophysics is the study of the physical processes of living things -- haw plants use sunlight, for example, or haw the human body moves its muscles.
 During the massive programme in Moscow, scientists will be splitting up into twenty-five sections, each concerned with different aspects of the science.
 A total of 1,800 papers will be read.